Guidelines for Accommodation Requests Due to Disability: Housing and Dining Services

 *Please note that there may be circumstances in which the number of single rooms or other requested space available as accommodations is less than the number of requests.
 The University must, therefore, prioritize requests.

-- Is the requested accommodation the only effective way of addressing the limitations caused by the impairment, or are there other effective methods or housing configurations that would achieve similar benefits as the requested accommodation?
+- Is the requested accommodation the only effective way of addressing the limitations caused by the impairment, or are there other effective methods or housing configurations that would provide reasonably equivalent access as the requested accommodation?

 *The University is not legally required to provide the requested accommodation, if there is another available accommodation that would be equally effective.
 The University will give substantial weight to the provider’s recommendation, but reserves the right to offer an alternative effective accommodation or provide the requested accommodation when the requested space becomes available.

-- Was the request made with-in a reasonable time frame relative to the housing application deadline?
+- Was the request made within a reasonable time frame relative to the housing application deadline?
+It may not be possible to provide accommodations requested after housing assignments are made.